UCI-CS-175-Cool-Kids-Club/Neat_Fighter/docs/proposal.md

 ## Evaluation Plan:
 We will make the agent fight past iterations of itself taking time into account and confirm that it is improving.
 Not sure if we are going to use a nuero dynamic programming based algorithm or not.
 Our moonshot will be if the agent can beat our team.

+Our schuduled appointment is on Wednesday, May 3rd at 3:00pm